 The Bachelor of Science in Nursing (BSN) program at Georgia College has been preparing professional registered nurses to meet health care needs for over 25 years.
-Building upon Georgia College's strong liberal arts foundation, the School of Nursing boasts a competitive first-time pass rate of 95% on the national licensure exam.
-Students in the BSN program are educated to care for individuals holistically in an ever changing healthcare system and emerge as leaders in the field of nursing.
+Building upon Georgia College's strong liberal arts foundation, the School of Nursing boasts a competitive first-time pass rate of over 96% on the national licensure exam.
+Students in the BSN program are educated to care for individuals holistically in an ever-changing healthcare system and emerge as leaders in the field of nursing.
 The program is built on a two-year core curriculum of Liberal Arts and Sciences, which provides the student with a knowledge base for personal growth and professional development.
 Liberal arts preparation incorporates concepts and theories from the humanities and the natural, social, and behavioral sciences.

 The undergraduate nursing program is designed to prepare students for a rewarding career as a registered nurse.
 Upon successful completion of this program, the unlicensed graduate is eligible to apply for licensure as a registered professional nurse by examination (NCLEX-RN).
 Approval for admission to the licensing examination and subsequent licensure of qualified applicants is granted by the Georgia Board of Nursing.